Code-Institute-Submissions/StateofChange/README.md

 ### Color Design: the STATE OF CHANGE cover is designed in a retro future typo.
 - Nav and Footer color is black.
 - Backround colors are cream and linen.
-- Typo colors are a dark blue, light greay and black..
+- Typo colors are a dark blue, light greay and black.

 #### Wireframes: